jrbrowning/toolshed/README.md

 # Contributing

-All changes must come through pull requests.

-- (Only owner can push to branches)
+All changes must come through pull requests (only owner can push to branches)

 - Fork the repository and submit your changes via a pull request.
 - All PRs will be reviewed manually.
 - No direct pushes, branch deletions, or force pushes are allowed.